schmidf/shg-cavity-calculator/README.md

 ```

 ## Usage
-Use pipenv to activate the virtualenf and launch the program
+Use pipenv to activate the virtualenv and launch the program
 ```
 pipenv run python main.py
 ```